 Compassionately Leading People Toward Wholeness

-EAC works because you are up and moving; your whole body is engaged.
+EAP works because you are up and moving; your whole body is engaged.
 This full body engagement provides in-the-moment practice of real life events and its experiential nature also allows for spontaneous self-exploration and healing.
-EAC provides individuals, families, couples and groups the opportunity to find lasting solutions.
+EAP provides individuals, families, couples and groups the opportunity to find lasting solutions.
 This type of active counseling allows learning to occur faster and can be felt immediately.

-The focus of EAC is not riding or horsemanship but rather self-exploration, insight, skills building, and learning.
+The focus of EAP is not horsemanship but rather self-exploration, insight, skills building, and learning.
 Horses, being social animals, are natural communicators.
-Through relationship and structured activities in EAC, horse and human interact with and impact each other emotionally and behaviorally.
+Through relationship and structured activities in EAP, horse and human interact with and impact each other emotionally and behaviorally.
 The horse's honest emotional responses provide opportunities for immediate feedback and changes in maladaptive, problematic, or unwanted behavior and thinking patterns.

 This all depends on what you are coming to counseling for and what your goals for treatment are.
 For some people it may only be a handful of times while for others it may be over the course of a year or more.
 At least 15 weekly sessions is often recommended.
 Again this varies situation to situation, client to client.